gllera/ws/README.md

 # pass: one
 ssh -p 2222 one@localhost

-(notice that you will have another docker daemon running independently inside this container)
+(notice that you will get another docker daemon running independently inside this container)
 ```